-This one pot beef and red wine stew is straightforward to make and is a warming, hearty and delicious meal for a chilly evening or family lunch.
+This one pot beef and red wine casserole is straightforward to make and is a warming, hearty and delicious meal for a chilly evening or family lunch.
 It is naturally gluten free (and easily made dairy free) and has a beautiful richness from the red wine sauce.

-Serve with smooth, buttery mashed potato and your choice of greens (broccoli, asparagus or green beans are all perfect partners for this stew).
+Serve with smooth, buttery mashed potato and your choice of greens (broccoli, asparagus or green beans are all perfect partners for this casserole).
 It works both as a family meal and as a dinner party dish.

 A very simple switch, simply skip the addition of the butter with the meat and use an extra tablespoon of olive oil instead.

-Beef & Red Wine Stew Recipe
+Beef & Red Wine Casserole Recipe

 You’ll find a full method below along with a few pictures to help you as you work through the recipe.
 Feel free to email me any questions or comments you might have – firstname.lastname@example.org – or DM me on social media @myglutenfreeguide.